microsoft/CopilotHackathon/exercisefiles/node/README.md

 - **/DaysBetweenDates**:

-Calculate days between two dates
+Calculate the number of days between two dates specified via query string parameters, 'date1' and 'date2'.

-receive by query string 2 parameters date1 and date 2, and calculate the days between those two dates.

 - **/Validatephonenumber**:

-Receive by querystring a parameter called phoneNumber validate phoneNumber with Spanish format, for example +34666777888 if phoneNumber is valid return "valid" if phoneNumber is not valid return "invalid"
+Receive a parameter named "phoneNumber" via the query string.
+Validate the "phoneNumber" against the Spanish format, which should be in the form of "+34666777888."
+If the phoneNumber is valid, return "valid"; otherwise, return "invalid.
 - **/ValidateSpanishDNI**:

-Receive by querystring a parameter called dni calculate DNI letter if DNI is valid return "valid" if DNI is not valid return "invalid"
+Receive by querystring a parameter called dni Calculate the DNI letter if DNI is valid return "valid" if DNI is not valid return "invalid"

 We will create automated tests to check that the functionality is correctly implemented.
-When the development is completed, we will build a container using Docker
+When the development is complete, we will build a container using Docker

 - **/ReturnColorCode**: